carbon-language/carbon-lang/llvm/docs/TableGenFundamentals.rst

-It's also possible to use "let" expressions inside multiclasses, providing more ways to factor out commonality from the records, specially if using several levels of multiclass instanciations.
+It's also possible to use "let" expressions inside multiclasses, providing more ways to factor out commonality from the records, specially if using several levels of multiclass instantiations.
 This also avoids the need of using "let" expressions within subsequent records inside a multiclass.

 .. code-block:: llvm